Falkland Islands: History

 Although Fuegians from Patagonia may have visited the Falkland Islands in prehistoric times, the islands were uninhabited when Europeans first explored them.
 European claims of discovery date back to the 16th century, but no consensus exists on whether early explorers sighted the Falklands or other islands in the South Atlantic.
 (Note: Based on his analysis of Falkland Islands discovery claims, historian John Dunmore concludes that "[a] number of countries could therefore lay some claim to the archipelago under the heading of first discoverers: Spain, Holland, Britain, and even Italy and Portugal – although the last two claimants might be stretching things a little.")
 The first undisputed landing on the islands is attributed to English captain John Strong, who, en route to Peru and Chile's littoral in 1690, explored the Falkland Sound and noted the islands' water and game.

-The Falklands remained uninhabited until the 1764 establishment of Port Louis on East Falkland by French captain Louis Antoine de Bougainville and the 1765 foundation of Port Egmont on Saunders Island by Captain John Byron; the latter settlement being expanded by British captain John MacBride a year later.
-(Note: In 1764, Bougainville claimed the islands in the name of Louis XV of France.
-In 1765, British captain John Byron claimed the islands in the name of George III of Great Britain.)
+The Falklands remained uninhabited until the 1764 establishment of Port Louis on East Falkland by French captain Louis Antoine de Bougainville and the 1765 foundation of Port Egmont on Saunders Island by British captain John Byron; the latter settlement being expanded by British captain John MacBride a year later.
+(Note: In 1764, Bougainville claimed the islands in the name of King Louis XV of France.
+In 1765, British captain John Byron claimed the islands in the name of King George III of Great Britain.)
 Whether or not the settlements were aware of each other's existence is debated by historians.
 In 1766, France surrendered its claim on the Falklands to Spain, which renamed the French colony Puerto Soledad the following year.
 Problems began when Spain detected and captured Port Egmont in 1770.
 War was narrowly avoided by its restitution to Britain in 1771.

+Gauchos drinking mate at a salting plant in Valle Esperanza, located in the centre of East Falkland in the 1850s.

 The British and Spanish settlements coexisted in the archipelago until 1774, when Britain's new economic and strategic considerations led it to withdraw the garrison from the islands, leaving a plaque claiming the Falklands for King George III.
 Spain's Viceroyalty of the Río de la Plata became the only formal presence in the territory.
 West Falkland was left abandoned, and Puerto Soledad became a penal colony.
 Amid the British invasions of the Río de la Plata during the Napoleonic Wars in Europe, the islands' governor evacuated the archipelago in 1806; Spain's remaining colonial garrison followed suit in 1811, except for gauchos and fishermen who remained voluntarily.